Key Takeaways

 Some common 象形字 include:

-• 日 (rì; sun)
+• (; sun)

-• 雨 (yǔ; rain)
+• (; rain)

-• 火 (huǒ; fire)
+• (huǒ; fire)

-• 口 (kǒu; mouth)
+• (kǒu; mouth)

 Phonetic and semantic components

-As previously mentioned, Chinese does not have an alphabet and is not phonetic in the same way that English is.
-Contrary to popular belief, however, many Chinese characters do contain some pronunciation clues in the form of phonetic components.
-Indeed, characters can often be broken down into a semantic part, which tells you what they mean, and a phonetic part, which tells you how they sound.
+As mentioned, Chinese does not have an alphabet and is not phonetic in the same way English is.
+Contrary to popular belief, however, many Chinese characters do contain pronunciation clues in the form of phonetic components.

-In general, semantic components go on the left, while phonetic components usually go on the right.
+In general, semantic components go on the left while phonetic components usually go on the right.

-The classic example of this is 妈妈 (māmā) or mom.
+The classic example is 妈妈 (māmā), or "mom."

 similar chinese characters